 5. A good place to work and responsible employment management

-6. A learning company supporting dynamic career management
+6. A learning company supporting dynamic professional path

 We coordinate these commitments by monitoring three key performance indicators.